 Soon, the autodialer preceded the predictive dialer.
 While the basic autodialer merely dials telephone numbers for those call center agents who are sitting idle or waiting for a call, the predictive dialer configures an array of algorithms to predict both the availability of agents and called party responses, accommodating the calling process to the number of agents it predicts will be available when the calls it places are expected to be answered.

 The Road Ahead:

-The trend in the call centre industry is distinctly witnessing call centers making the move from on-premise, hardware-based solutions to hosted solutions in the cloud.
-And with the introduction of predictive dialers on cloud; hosted predictive dialers have brought an array of opportunities to companies that are searching a way out of hardware and license costs.
-The future of predictive dialer seems to be promising.
+The trend in the call center industry is distinctly witnessing call centers making the move from on-premise, hardware-based solutions to hosted solutions in the cloud.
+And with the introduction of predictive dialers on the cloud; hosted predictive dialers have brought an array of opportunities to companies that are searching for a way out of hardware and license costs.
+The future of predictive dialers seems to be promising.
 Needless to say, a predictive dialer is an essential service for businesses that make many calls.
-With so many regulations imposed on this service and having that service stop working, can have a huge impact on productivity.
+With so many regulations imposed on this service and having that service stopped working, can have a huge impact on productivity.